University tuition fees and financial support in Scotland

 If you’re going to university in England, Northern Ireland or Wales – or elsewhere

 If you study outside Scotland your fees won’t be paid, but you can get a student loan.
-At English and Northern Irish universities, you can be charged up to £9,250 per year for tuition.
+At English and Northern Irish universities, you can be charged up to £9,250 per year for undergraduate tuition.
 Welsh universities can charge up to £9,000.
 If you’re taking an accelerated degree at a publicly-funded university in England, fees can be up to £11,100, but these courses take less time to complete than the usual degree.
 You could also choose to study at an eligible university in the Republic of Ireland.

 You're a 'young' student if you’re under 25 years old and classed as 'dependent', i.e. reliant on your parents' income, don't have a child dependent on you and aren't married, in a civil partnership or living with a partner.

-The loan can be a maximum of £5,750 (means-tested) and a minimum (non-means-tested) of £4,750.
+Your student loan could be a maximum of £5,750 (means-tested) or a minimum (non-means-tested) loan of £4,750.
 If your household income is above £34,000 you can only apply for £4,750, but you won't have to give details of your income in the loan application.
-You’ll have to pay the loan back.

 If your household income is under £34,000 you may also be eligible for the Young Students' Bursary, which you don’t need to repay.
 Guide amounts are shown below.

 Student finance for young students in Scotland in 2021/22